 Ear Pinning (Otoplasty)

 For some, ears that stand out can be a nuisance.
 Large or protruding ears can throw off your facial symmetry or distract from your natural beauty.
 Children and teens can also suffer from low self esteem or bullying due to oversized ears.
-Otoplasty, also known as ear pinning, is a procedure that repositions the ears closer to the sides of the head for a more balanced appearance.
+Otoplasty, also known as ear pinning, is a procedure that repositions the ears closer to the sides of the head.

 Dr. Jennifer Harrington is a board-certified plastic surgeon skilled in facial rejuvenation and reconstruction, including ear pinning.
 During your consultation, she’ll listen to your reasons for considering otoplasty and discuss the results you can expect from the procedure.

-Harrington + Associates Plastic Surgery has helped children and adults from the Minneapolis-St. Paul area and beyond achieve the look they want with otoplasty.
+Harrington + Associates Plastic Surgery has helped children and adults from the Minneapolis-St. Paul area and beyond with otoplasty.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about ear pinning, including pricing.

 Who Is a Good Candidate for Otoplasty?